 \section{Method}

 Given a single 2D image $I$ containing a few instances of the same type of object, together with $K$ instance masks $\{M_k\}_{k=1}^K$ and a roughly estimated pose distribution $p_{\xi}$ over the instances, our goal is to learn a generative model that captures the \objint of that object category, namely the distributions of 3D shape and surface albedo.
-We do not rely on any other geometric annotations such as the exact pose of each individual instance, or a template shape.
+We do not rely on any other geometric annotations, such as the exact pose of each individual instance, or a template shape.

-As illustrated in \Cref{fig:model}, we sample a 3D neural representation from the \objint (\cref{subsect:representations}), and render 2D images with a physics-based rendering engine (\cref{subsect:rendering}), taking into account the environmental extrinsics.
-The \objint is learned through an adversarial training framework (\cref{subsect:adversarial}), matching the distribution of generated 2D images with the distribution of masked instances from the input image.
+As illustrated in \Cref{fig:model}, for training, we sample a 3D neural representation from the \objint (\cref{subsect:representations}), and render 2D images with a physics-based rendering engine (\cref{subsect:rendering}), taking into account the environmental extrinsics.
+The \objint is learned through an adversarial training framework (\cref{subsect:adversarial}), matching the distribution of rendered 2D images with the distribution of masked instances from the input image.